salute-developers/plasma/packages/plasma-web/api/plasma-web.api.md

 export { TextFieldGroupProps }

+// Warning: (ae-forgotten-export) The symbol "TextFieldProps_2" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "newHopeTextFieldProps" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)